 🛠️ Extra Hacks & Tricks

-- The 1-Year Rule: Haven’t used it in a year?
-Say goodbye.
+• If you haven't used it in a year… Say goodbye.

-- Donation Station: Keep a basket in your closet for things to donate—when it’s full, drop it off.
+• Donation Station: Keep a basket in your closet for things to donate.
+When that basket is full, drop it off.

 How do I know what to toss guilt-free?